RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 ![Dashboard Trends](Dashboard%20Pictures/Dashboard%20Trends%204.png)

 ## Conclusions
-The dashboard and ETL process provides a stable system of Supps& to partake is data-driven decision making and to give stakeholder a clear, user-friendly medium to interact with their data.
-At the start of the project some main research questions were identified, which were often posed and the dashboard needed to be a source of truth for.
-Below are the insights connected to these questions:
+The dashboard and ETL process provide a stable foundation for Supps& to engage in data-driven decision-making and offer stakeholders a clear, user-friendly way to interact with their data.
+At the start of the project, several key research questions were identified that were frequently raised and for which the dashboard needed to serve as a single source of truth.
+Below are the insights related to these questions:

 ### Overall Performance (Q1 & Q2)